Schatten2021/sg-witten-website/README.md

 Then create a Python venv by running `python -m venv .venv` and activate it with `.venv/Scripts/activate`.
 Now install the dependencies like this: `pip install -r requirements.txt`.

+### Afterwards

+When you have everything installed, you'll need to set all the required environment variables (`MAIL_SERVER`, `MAIL_USERNAME` and `MAIL_PASSWORD`) to their respective values.

 Lastly start the server with `python main.py`.

-### Afterwards

 ```
  * Serving Flask app 'app'
  * Debug mode: on